alinush/6.824-lecture-notes/l16-memcached.md

     how do they keep mc content consistent w/ DB content?
       1. DBs send invalidates (delete()s) to all mc servers that might cache
+         + Do they wait for ACK?
+I'm guessing no.
       2. writing client also invalidates mc in local cluster for read-your-writes